 Assistant professor of physics Laura Newburgh is part of a Canadian-led experiment that has detected the second-known example of a repeating fast radio burst (FRB) originating far outside the Milky Way galaxy.

-One of the studies reports on the discovery of 13 FRBs, including seven that were recorded at the lowest frequency thus far — 400 megahertz.
+One of the studies reports on the discovery of 13 FRBs, seven of which were recorded at the lowest frequency thus far — 400 megahertz.
 The other study reports on the detection of an FRB with six repeat bursts, all of them originating from the same location 1.5 billion light years from Earth.

 More than 60 FRBs have been observed to date, but this is only the second time researchers have found repeating bursts from a single source.